auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 As evolutionary creatures we see the world in a delusional and distorted way shaped by the evolution of our ancestors.
 The best we can do to get close to objective reality is to reflect on our thinking, beware fallacies and cognitive biases, and rely on tools to interact with what we want to measure in as direct a way as possible.

+We should assign our levels of trust in reality in this order: objective, subjective, and inter-subjective.
+Objective reality is existence, the basis of all conscious life we observe.
+Subjective reality is shaped beyond existence as it is.
+As finite creatures who have evolved we should doubt our most fundamental views and feelings.
+Inter-subjective reality is likely even less real than personal subjectivity.
+Our accumulated truths and our accumulated falsehoods give rise to inter-subjective beliefs.

 If we wanted to create a creature which can sense the world in a true and honest way without the constant need to compete with fitness, we could do our best to create a creature with direct sensors while limiting our biases.
 Of course imagining a mental schema which allows for directly thinking about experience and the world is itself difficult.

 ---